-Questions regarding VA certifications should be directed to the VA Point of Contact in the OneStop Office.
+Questions regarding VA certifications should be directed via email to vet2vet@baker.edu.

 PAYMENT PLANS

 Baker College provides payment plan options for students who are unable to pay their full charges prior to the start of the semester.
 A \$35 fee will be charged to enroll in the payment plan; however, enrollment in the payment plan will prevent students from being charged the \$50 late fee.
 A late fee will be assessed if the terms of the payment plan are not met.